thedjdoorn/tns-push/README.md

 ## About this project
 This is a sample project for sending push notifications using Firebase.
 It basically handles FCM Message and turns it into a local notification.
 The app itself is based on the Angular template.
 This project currently only supports the Android platform.

+*NOTICE:* I made this over 2,5 years ago and therefore this could be considered old as heck.
+Also, Nativescript changed a bunch so this is most definitely not up-to-date anymore.
+Consider using something good

 ## Running your own version
 In order to make this project work for your own Firebase project, you have to do the following things:
 * Replace *app/App_Resources/Android/google-services.json* with the one downloaded from the Firebase console